-Examination of the dorsal aspect of the PIP joints may reveal areas of subcutaneous fibrosis, known as Garrod's nodes or knuckle pads, which are indicative of systemic fascial disease and predictive of bilateral involvement.
-Garrod's nodes are found in about one half of patients.
+Exam of the dorsal aspect of the PIP joints may reveal areas of subcutaneous fibrosis, known as Garrod nodes or knuckle pads, which are indicative of systemic fascial disease and predictive of bilateral involvement.
+Garrod nodes are found in about one half of patients.

-The term 'Dupuytren's diathesis' refers to patients with severe disease.
-These patients are usually younger, with very rapid disease progression involving both hands, and are more likely to have systemic fascial disease, including Ledderhose's disease, affecting the plantar surface of the feet and, in men, Peyronie's disease, which affects the penis.[19]
+The term Dupuytren diathesis refers to patients with severe disease.
+These patients are usually younger, with very rapid disease progression involving both hands, and are more likely to have systemic fascial disease including Ledderhose disease affecting the plantar surface of the feet, and, in men, Peyronie disease, which affects the penis.[19]